varunj166/react-proforma/README.md

     - Each property on the `customOnChange` object should be a name that corresponds with one of your form field names.
     - Each value on the `customOnChange` object should be a function that accepts two arguments:
       1. event: _React.ChangeEvent_ -- the change event emitted by React.
-      2. setValues: _function_ -- a function that allows you to set the value of one or more of your form fields.
-NOTE: Since all form fields inside `Proforma` are controlled, you will have to use `setValues` to update that particular form field yourself.
+      2. setValues: _function_ -- a function that allows you to set the value of one or more of your form fields. **NOTE**: Since all form fields inside `Proforma` are controlled, **you will have to use `setValues` to update that particular form field yourself**.
 For example:

     ```javascript
     customOnChangeObject: {